biblehong/8-Week-SQL-Challenge/README.md

 # 📅 8-Week SQL Challenge

-This is a series of SQL case studies that showcases SQL querying abilities and problem-solving.
+This is a series of SQL case studies that showcases SQL querying abilities, problem-solving and critical thinking.

 Original dataset is sourced from [#8WeekSQLChallenge](https://8weeksqlchallenge.com/).